Tip: Setting up animations and effects in Studio.Design

 Set the default style.

-In the right panel, select the [Box] tab and set the [Opacity] under [Appearance] to 0%.
+In the right panel, select the [Box] tab and set [Opacity] under [Appearance] to 0%.
 If the panel is closed, open the right panel first.

-Next, set the conditional style.
+Next, set up the conditional style.

 Select the parent box you added in Step 1.